kennel209/owasp-testing-guide-v4-gitbook/en/introduction/README.md

 #### Measuring Security: the Economics of Insecure Software
 A basic tenet of software engineering is that you can't control what you can't measure [1].
 Security testing is no different.
 Unfortunately, measuring security is a notoriously difficult process.
 This topic will not be covered in detail here, as it would take a guide on its own (for an introduction, see [2]).

 One aspect that should be emphasized is that security measurements are about both the specific technical issues (e.g., how prevalent a certain vulnerability is) and how these issues affect the economics of software.
 Most technical people will at least understand the basic issues, or they may have a deeper understanding of the vulnerabilities.
 Sadly, few are able to translate that technical knowledge into monetary terms and quantify the potential cost of vulnerabilities to the application owner's business.
-Until this happens, CIOs will not be able to develop an accurate return on security investment and, subsequently, assign appropriate budgets for software security.<br/>
+Until this happens, CIOs will not be able to develop an accurate return on security investment and, subsequently, assign appropriate budgets for software security.
-While estimating the cost of insecure software may appear a daunting task, there has been a significant amount of work in this direction.
-For example, in June 2002, the US National Institute of Standards (NIST) published a survey on the cost of insecure software to the US economy due to inadequate software testing [3].
-Interestingly, they estimate that a better testing infrastructure would save more than a third of these costs, or about $22 billion a year.
-More recently, the links between economics and security have been studied by academic researchers.
-See [4] for more information about some of these efforts.

 While estimating the cost of insecure software may appear a daunting task, there has been a significant amount of work in this direction.
 For example, in June 2002, the US National Institute of Standards (NIST) published a survey on the cost of insecure software to the US economy due to inadequate software testing [3].
 Interestingly, they estimate that a better testing infrastructure would save more than a third of these costs, or about $22 billion a year.
 More recently, the links between economics and security have been studied by academic researchers.
 See [4] for more information about some of these efforts.